“Let us not look back in anger or forward in fear, but around in awareness”. — James Thurber

 - All non-essential electrical power has been switched off.

-- All Highly Confidential and Confidential documents have been locked away and staff have complied with the clear desk policy.
+- All highly confidential documents have been locked away and staff complied with the clear desk policy.

 - There are no fire hazards, such as partly live electrical gadgets.